-(d) Financial assets and liabilities

-Financial assets on initial recognition are classified at fair value through profit or loss and include:
+(d) Financial assets and liabilities Financial assets on initial recognition are classified at fair value through profit or loss and include:

-- cash and cash equivalents
+cash and cash equivalents

 - financial assets at fair value through profit or loss

 - derivative financial instruments, and

 - onlendings

-Financial liabilities are measured at fair value through profit or loss and include:
+- Financial liabilities are measured at fair value through profit or loss and include:

 - interest-bearing liabilities

 - deposits, and

 - fixed rate notes

-Financial assets and liabilities are recognised on the balance sheet when QTC becomes party to the contractual provisions of the financial instrument, which is the settlement date of the transaction.
-A financial asset is derecognised when the contractual rights to the cash flows from the financial assets expire or are transferred and no longer controlled by QTC.
-A financial liability is derecognised when the obligation specified in the contract is discharged, cancelled or expires.
+Financial assets and liabilities are recognised on the balance sheet when QTC becomes party to the contractual provisions of the financial instrument, which is settlement date of the transaction.
+A financial asset is derecognised when the contractual rights to the cash flows from the financial assets expire or are when the obligation specified in the contract is discharged, cancelled or expires.